 Furthermore, postponing wisdom tooth extraction until the end of the orthodontic period makes the extraction process easier.
 If it is necessary to extract the wisdom teeth, due to tooth movement during orthodontic treatment, the wisdom teeth get closer to the occlusal surface, making the extraction process much easier.
 The wisdom tooth is extracted only when it has erupted in a crooked orientation, misplaced in the mouth or become impacted in the gum.
 In this case, the wisdom tooth causes inflammation and discomfort for the patient and could misalign the teeth in the long run.
 Therefore, to determine the right time for wisdom tooth extraction, you should go to an orthodontist to be examined.
 In the following, further information about the right time to extract the wisdom teeth is provided.

-In some cases, given that there is not enough space in the jaw for the growth and placement of all the teeth, growth of wisdom teeth may be affected by space limitation.
-The wisdom teeth are erupted in a place where they could be rarely visible directly, and sometimes they may grow in a way to be partially or fully impacted in the gums.
+In multiple cases, given there not being enough space within the jaw for the growth and placement of all the teeth, growth of wisdom teeth may be affected by space limitation.
+Moreover, the wisdom teeth are erupted in a place where they could be rarely visible directly, and sometimes they may grow in a way to be partially or fully impacted in the gums.
 Some people think that the wisdom teeth should be extracted because they do not grow completely and correctly.
-Although this possibility exists, this is not always true.
-Wisdom teeth usually have little space to move, but there is nothing to worry about.
+Although this possibility exists, it’s not always the case.
+Wisdom teeth often have at least a small amount of space to move, but there is nothing to worry about.
 Eruption of wisdom teeth does not cause any problems for some people.
 However, if the wisdom teeth need to be extracted based on the orthodontist’s opinion, choosing the right time is of particular importance.

 The best time to visit an orthodontist for wisdom tooth extraction is when a person feels that their wisdom teeth are erupting.
 The eruption of wisdom teeth is accompanied by symptoms such as swelling and inflammation of the gingiva at the end of the mouth, bleeding gums, bad taste in the mouth, feeling pain when opening and closing the jaws and general pain at the end of the jaw and face.
-If you have these symptoms, it is better to be examined by the orthodontist.
-The orthodontist examines the condition and position of the teeth and extract them if necessary; otherwise, the orthodontist will provide you with the necessary recommendations about the measures you should take to reduce the pain of wisdom tooth eruption and keep them healthy after eruption.
+If you or any friends have any of these synonyms or similar ones it is better to be examined by the orthodontist.
+The orthodontist examines the condition and position of the teeth and extracts them if necessary; otherwise, the orthodontist will provide you with the necessary recommendations about the measures you should take to reduce the pain of wisdom tooth eruption and keep them healthy after eruption.
 Using dental radiographs is among the best methods for determining the necessity of extracting the wisdom teeth as well as its appropriate time.
 However, given that the orthodontist may extract other teeth in the orthodontic treatment plan, there may be no need to remove the wisdom teeth.

 The orthodontist’s opinion about wisdom tooth extraction time depends on the patient’s condition to a large extent.
 Each patient has a unique condition and the orthodontist decides whether it is necessary to extract the wisdom teeth or not after examining patients and considering their conditions.
 Therefore, the right time for wisdom tooth extraction is determined only after examining the patient and considering their dental conditions.